Pranjol93/Laser-Stablization-Using-DS-1023/README.md

 High Energy Density (HED) applications are extremely sensitive to laser parameters.
 The current Nd:YAG pump laser, which supplies optical energy to the Ti:Sapphire amplifier, exhibits energy fluctuations that degrade stability.

 # Skills:
-python, Matlab, linux, Circuit Design, Oscilloscope, Signal Generator
+python, Matlab, linux, Circuit Design, Oscilloscope, Signal Generator, Raspberry Pi

 # Stabilization Methodology
 The stabilization of gain was achieved by implementing a delay stabilization mechanism: